UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

 An R packages can exist in five possible states

-- Source: The example above - "source code" or "source files".
+- Source: "source code" or "source files".
 Development form.
 - Bundled: The source code compressed into a single file, usually `tar.gz` and sometimes refered to as "source tarballs".
 Files in `.Rbuildignore` are excluded.